 Chukka boots have a rounded toe, minimal stitching, and open lacing with two or three pairs of eyelets.
 Because a Chukka boot will fit more snugly around the ankle than a Chelsea boot, this style can be worn underneath jeans or close-fitting trousers.
 Chukka boots are simple and versatile, making them a popular choice for business casual, weekend wear, and everything in between.

-Our leather work trainers are designed with comfort in mind, but they’re also smart enough for the office.
-Featuring hardwearing rubber soles and a solid construction, Tyrwhitt work trainers are as durable as they are stylish.
+Our leather sneakers are designed with comfort in mind, but they’re also smart enough for the office.
+Featuring hardwearing rubber soles and a solid construction, Tyrwhitt sneakers are as durable as they are stylish.